The Father, the Son, and Donald Trump’s Holy War

 The question of whether America requires defending from my great-aunts’ allegedly Muslim values dissolves into meaninglessness.
 What values are at issue, exactly?
 The desire to live with your family?
 The hope to age without fear of bureaucratic capriciousness upending everything?
 Depriving countless Muslims of their dream, or their existing reality, of a life in America serves no purpose except as a temporary balm to Trump voters who were issued a promissory note by their candidate, the cashing of which requires a revolution.

 I know that Christians are persecuted in many places in the world; they are not free to practice their faith in the Islamic Republic of Iran, for example, or wherever the Islamic State’s ravages have reached.
 Injustices everywhere deserve condemnation.
-But the United States is the political community I belong to — that my Iranian-American parents and my Iranian-American-German son belong to — and that community is now demanding that its members with personal beliefs that amount to a religious life declare where they stand.
+But the United States is the political community I belong to — that my Iranian-American parents and my Iranian-American-German son belong to — and that community is now demanding that its members declare where they stand.

 There is a burden in being a minority.
 But majorities suffer their own moral costs, just as minorities have their own moral privilege.
 There is dignity in turning down political advantages one didn’t earn, and in having a lower vantage point from which to observe injustices committed against our peers.